brian14708/wh-briefings/statements-releases/2021-11/2021-11-18-building-back-better-together-a-secure-prosperous-north-america.md

 modified_time: 2021-11-18 20:55:21-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/18/building-back-better-together-a-secure-prosperous-north-america/
 published_time: 2021-11-18 20:48:48-05:00
-title: 'Building Back Better Together: A Secure, Prosperous North America'
+title: "Building Back Better Together: A Secure, Prosperous North\_America"
 ---

 The following is the text of a Joint Statement by North American